librasteve/Air/docs/Air/Base.md

 ### has Bool $.scss-off

-use :!scss to disable SASS compiler run
+use :scss-off to disable the SASS compiler run

 ### has Str $.theme-color